 Range - The difference between the leaving water temperature and entering water temperature or the Δ T.

 How Cooling Towers Work - Types of Cooling Towers

 There are different types of cooling towers available in the commercial market and the type used will depend on the design engineer who designs the system.
 Cooling Towers can be broken down into different classifications depending your description of cooling towers.
-There are natural draft cooling towers that do not used fans and there are mechanical draft cooling towers that requires fans for the heat exchange process.
+There are natural draft cooling towers that do not use fans and there are mechanical draft cooling towers that require fans for the heat exchange process.

 Mechanical draft cooling towers are more precise for capacity control and can be modulated based on demand so on a hot day when the heat loads are higher the system (pumps and fans) can run at a 100% but on cooler days when the heat load is not so high the system can be modulated to a lower running capacity based on the lower demand.
 This all depends on the controls of the cooling and how it is set up.
 Furthermore, classification of cooling towers are:

 - Induced Draft - Cross Flow or Counter Flow

 - Ejector Parallel Flow